MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/adjusting-background-color.md

     - nickdoelman
     - ProfessorKendrick
 ---
-# Adjusting the background color for your Power Pages site
+## Adjusting the background color for your Power Pages site

-Makers using Power Pages may have trouble setting a background color.
-The theme will need to be recompiled to address this known issue.
+Power Pages themes have been updated to meet the highest visual accessibility standards.
+To ensure that your existing Power Pages sites adhere to these standards, you'll need to update your theme settings by recompiling the site.

-## How to recompile your Power Pages site
+### How to recompile your Power Pages site

 Makers can update and recompile their Power Pages site and adjust the background color using one of several methods.

-### Add a new color to the theme's palette
+#### Add a new color to the theme's palette

 To adjust the background color, makers can add a new color to the theme's palette using the Color Palette in the Style workspace.

 :::image type="content" source="media/adjusting-background-color/styling-more-colors.png" alt-text="Add a new color to the theme's palette using the Color Palette in the Style workspace.":::

-### Edit a background on a section of the page
+#### Edit a background on a section of the page

 To adjust the background color, makers can select the desired color while editing the background on a section in the Pages workspace.

 :::image type="content" source="media/adjusting-background-color/styling-fonts-title.png" alt-text="Select the desired color while editing the background on a section in the Pages workspace.":::

-### Modify the theme
+#### Modify the theme

 Makers can adjust the background color by modifying the theme in the Style workspace using the following steps: